luxfi/wwallet/README.md

 },
 ```

-and run `yarn serve` to reflect the change.
+and run `pnpm serve` to reflect the change.

 # Accounts